Roni-Emmanuel/TN-XII-PYTHIN/README.md

-The following files contain very basic code but important for determining
+The following files contain very basic code of python,but it is important for determining the output without the help of the system